elorzafe/amplify-types/RFC Draft.md

 ## Introduction of object reference types

-In order to permit better inoperability between `storage` APIs and to enable future improvements such as more granular bucket management, we will introduce `StorageObjectReference` & `StoragePrefixReference` types to represent items in cloud storage.
+In order to permit better interoperability between `storage` APIs we will introduce `StorageObjectReference` & `StoragePrefixReference` types to represent items in cloud storage.
 An example for copying an object from one access level to another is highlighted below.

-**Amplify v5 (`aws-amplify@5`)**
+**Current Usage (v5)**

 ```TypeScript
 // List all public photos